 If you want to alter the camera's settings by selecting a different shutter speed or aperture while keeping the same overall exposure, you can do that (if conditions permit) by using a feature called Program Shift.
-After you press the shutter button halfway to evaluate exposure, you can turn the rear dial (on back of the camera) within the next 10 seconds, and the camera will try to select another combination of shutter speed and aperture settings that will result in a normal exposure.
+After you press the shutter button halfway to evaluate exposure, you can turn the front dial or the rear dial within the next 10 seconds, and the camera will try to select another combination of shutter speed and aperture settings that will result in a normal exposure.